-Organisation: RSE is delivered by a number of teachers who have the experience and skills to deliver sensitive material to mixed ability, co-educational groups of pupils.
+Organisation: RSE is delivered by a number of teachers who have the experience and skills to deliver sensitive material to mixed ability, co-educational groups of students.
 Annually, appropriate and suitably experienced and/or knowledgeable visitors from outside Appleford School may be invited to contribute to the delivery of RSE in Appleford School.
 The RSE programme, outside the Science Schemes of Work where certain topics are dealt with, is conducted using a variety of informal activities which have been built into the programme.
-A set of ground rules will help teachers create a safe environment, in which they do not feel embarrassed or anxious about unintended or unexpected questions or comments from pupils.
+A set of ground rules will help teachers create a safe environment, in which they do not feel embarrassed or anxious about unintended or unexpected questions or comments from students.
 All staff involved in the teaching of RSE will receive training on the importance of ground rules and how to set them.
 Appleford School believes in the importance of training for staff delivering RSE.
 Staff are encouraged to identify appropriate training and support to help them deliver effective RSE.

-The following are protocols for discussion-based lessons with pupils:
+The following are protocols for discussion-based lessons with students:

-- Pupils must be made aware that teachers cannot offer unconditional confidentiality. - No one (teacher or student) will have to answer a personal question; - No one will be forced to take part in a discussion; - Meanings of words will be explained in a sensible and factual way;

-- When answering a specific question which involves information at a level inappropriate to the development of the rest of the pupils, the question may be dealt with individually at another time. - Where a member of staff is concerned that a child protection issue is arising, it is his/her responsibility to follow the school's Safeguarding (Child Protection) policy.
+- Students must be made aware that teachers cannot offer unconditional confidentiality. - No one (teacher or student) will have to answer a personal question; - No one will be forced to take part in a discussion; - Meanings of words will be explained in a sensible and factual way; - When answering a specific question which involves information at a level inappropriate to the development of the rest of the students, the question may be dealt with individually at another time. - Where a member of staff is concerned that a child protection issue is arising, it is his/her responsibility to follow the school's Child Protection policy.

 Health Education: "It is important that the starting point for health and wellbeing education should be a focus on enabling pupils to make well-informed, positive choices for themselves."
 DfE Guidance page 35.

 What does the DfE statutory guidance on Health Education expect young people to know by the time they leave secondary school?

 Health Education in secondary schools will cover 'Mental wellbeing', 'Internet safety and harms', Physical health and fitness', Healthy eating', 'Drugs, alcohol and tobacco', 'Health and prevention', 'Basic First Aid', 'Changing adolescent body'.
 The expected outcomes for each of these elements can be found further on in this policy.
-The way that Jigsaw covers these is explained in the mapping document.
-Appleford School also has an additional Mental Health Policy (21.3)